linkerd/website/linkerd.io/content/2/tasks/configuring-external-prometheus.md

 ## Prometheus Scrape Configuration

-The following scrape configuration has to be applied to th external Prometheus instance.
+The following scrape configuration has to be applied to the external Prometheus instance.

 {{< note >}}